 When is the best time to go to the Berlengas?

-The best time to go to the Berlengas is in the summer.
-During other periods it can be quite tough, or there may not exist an open operator at all.
+The best time to visit the Berlengas is in the summer.
+It can be quite tough during other periods, or there may be no active operator.

-The island is not so small that 550 visitors won’t fit in, but people end up concentrating near the beach and the fort, where the available space is not that much.
+The island is not so small that 550 visitors wouldn’t fit in, but people tend to concentrate near the beach and the fort, where the available space is limited.

 Is it possible to spend the night in the Berlengas?